Jaykahate/QnA-Generation-/README.md

 2. Open the app in your browser and choose an input method:
    - Upload a PDF file to extract text.
    - Enter text manually in the provided text area.
-3. Click the "Generate Quiz" button to process the input and view the Q&A pairs.
+3. Click the "Generate" button to process the input and view the Q&A pairs.

 ---